goharbor/harbor/docs/user_guide.md

    - `**` to apply the rule to all of the repositories in the project.

    If you selected **matching**, the rule is applied to the repositories you identified.
 If you selected **excluding**, the rule is applied to all of the repositories in the project except for the ones that you identified.
-1. Define how many tags to retain or how the period to retain tags.
+1. In the **By image count or number of days** drop-down menu, define how many tags to retain or the period to retain tags.
   ![Select retention criteria](img/tag-retention3.png)

    |Option|Description|